 To use user meta data in actions, you’ll need to insert a User meta key token.
 You can find the User meta key token in the tokens menu:

-You need to replace KEY with the user meta key that you want to retrieve the corresponding value of.
-So, to retrieve the value of the manager_email key from the example above, you would enter:
+You’ll need to specify the user meta key that you want to retrieve the corresponding value of.
+So, to retrieve the value of the manager_email key from the example above, you would enter manager_email in the User meta key field, then click Add token.

 This will output the value associated with the user meta key manager_email.